Saptashrungi: Protection and facilities

 The seven hills are in the geological formation of the Deccan Trap comprising hard and amygdaloidal basalts, bole beds (red bole) and lateritic soils.
 The hill temple has been subjected to frequent damage from rockfalls in the last many years.
 Many pilgrims have also been injured during these rock falls; some injuries also turning fatal.
 The circumlocutory path around the hill has steep rock slopes and the instability of the rock formations is attributed to the fractured and columnar joints in basaltic rocks.
 Hence, this issue has been a subject of study by geologists to provide a solution to prevent damages to the temple and causing injuries to the pilgrims.

+In 2018, a funicular train was inaugurated.
+This was done so that pilgrims can reach the temple within few minutes and comfortably rather than walking up the stairs.
+Also an elevator is made by which we can reach directly inside the temple.

 The route climbing up the hill is also tricky and has seen a few accidents resulting in fatalities.
 In 2008, a private bus fell into the valley while navigating along a U-turn resulting in deaths of 43 people.
 Post this incident, a few measures have been taken to prevent such accidents, like erection of barricades and warning signs.
 Toll collection has also started at the foot of the hill to financially provide for these measures.
 The measures taken were still reported to be insufficient in a news report by Sakal in 2010.
 Being a site of mass gathering on various occasions, the temple is also listed on the hit-list of terrorists.
 Mock drills of emergency situations are conducted by State police.

 Providing various facilities for the pilgrims and taking corrective measures of security has been handled by the Shree Saptashrung Niwasini Devi Trust.
 This Trust was formed in 1975 and since then has brought in various developments.
 Extra buses are provided by the Maharashtra State Road Transport Corporation during festivals, especially in Chaitrotsav.
 In 2010, MSRTC reported an income of ₹ 8.6 million from extra buses provided during the eight days of festival.
 The facilities for overnight stays are also provided at the Bhakta Niwas and meals are available for all visitors at reasonable rates.
 Various plans have been chalked out by the State Government and the trust for development that include creating the location into a recreational spot along with the current pilgrimage site.
 Lack of space has been put forth as the major reason for underdevelopment.
 Vast areas of land space around the site are under the purview of Forest department.